Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

 ### Translating strings in javascript code

 Bika uses [jarn.jsi18n](https://github.com/ggozad/jarn.jsi18n) to translate values in javascript files.

-Other than initialising the domain catalogs as instructed in the jarn.jsi18n readme, nothing is required.
+> Strings from Javascript files need to be added in bika-custom.pot - they will not be recognised automatically by i18ndude's scanner.

 ### Dates and Times